Terked/image-link/README.md

 # Journal Link
-Adds the ability to create buttons in your journals that immediately show other text or image journals to all players.
+Adds the ability for GMs to create buttons in journals that immediately show other text or image journals to all players.

 As a GM this basically saves you _one precious click_ whenever you'd like to show your party a journal without interrupting the flow of your narration.
 Please note that the journal **will always be shown**, regardless of the viewer's permission for this journal.